 Both are free to visit.

-open 9am to 8:30pm every day, free entry
+open 9am to just after sunset every day, free entry

 Essaouira’s Ramparts are featured most in the Game or Thrones’ Astapor scenes.
 Firstly when Daenerys Targaryen arrives to Astapor, and then again as ‘The Walk of Punishment’ two episodes later.